TravelSizedLions/kleptool-package-manager/README.md

 More accurate heuristics in A\* result in faster traversal of the configuration space, creating potential for an increase in not just quality of the resolution, but a decrease in time spent in the search space.

 In addition to this, leveraging A\* opens up the possibility of modeling the heuristic and updating it over time based on real world information, opening up the way for future improvements.

+#### Dataset Acquisition and Preparation

+- ***Generation:***
+  - Existing lockfiles and package manifests are translated into a globally recognizable pairing of inputs and outputs, with the existing graphs scored according to the distance metric defined above.
+- ***Sourcing:***
+  - All repositories used are confirmed to have an MIT or otherwise free and open source software (FOSS) license on the latest version of their main branches.
+  - Metadata regading the following is prepared and cached in a database accessible to the training and inference implementations.
+All data sources is anonymized and generalized.
+No source code other than manifests and lockfiles are considered.
+    - for each commit:
+      - dependencies
+      - resolutions
+      - publish date
+      - date since last publish
+      - commit # (since initial)
+      - repository size (in bytes)
+      - length of the readme
+      - what the tag is (if applicable)
+      - if there is an associated merge request
+    - repository-wide:
+      - number of maintainers
+      - number of releases
+      - number of favorites
+      - number of forks
+      - number of open issues
+      - number of closed issues
+- ***Synthesis:***
+  - To increase the robustness of the training process, the following data-synthesis and batch differentiation techniques will be considered
+    - Commit dropout: versions of repositories will be generated missing a % of commits in order to simulate a more poorly maintained version of a repository
+    - Metadata dropout: repository and commit-specific information will randomly be dropped or modified
+    - Slicing: Larger repositories will have slices taken out starting from the initial commit and have their metadata recalculated to simulate young repositories.
+For example:
+      - From v0.0.1 to v1.0.0 if applicable
+      - Dropping all commits but the first year of development from date of first publish
+    - Constraint Mangling: Existing repositories will have their version constraints loosened or tightened and their lockfiles regenerated.
+Occasional hard and soft conflicts are purposefully introduced.

+#### Addressing Concerns
+- ***Determinism:*** The modeled heuristic is used to guide the search rather than calculate actual distance, so small variations in score due to platform-specific nuances of floating point arithmetic are unlikely to affect determinism.
+In addition, modern modelling techniques allow neural networks to be quantized into fixed-point arithmetic.
+Training may be done using floating point values, and verification and deployment can be done in a quantized manner, guaranteeing deterministic outputs across platforms.
+Known optimal dependency solutions for particular constraints are cached and and shareable through the traditional method of keeping a lockfile.

+- ***Inference Time:*** Performance critical aspects of the algorithm such as the A* search and heuristic weighting inference are implemented using a choice of language known for compile-time optimizations and speed.
+In addition, the complexity of the model is purposefully limited so as to allow for deployment and reasonable inference times on lower end systems and non-accelerated hardware.

+- ***Retraining:*** As additional architectures and weights of the heuristic become available, existing models will be maintained for backwards compatibility.
+All updates to the model are considered major breaking changes.

 ## Common Questions and Concerns